-To recover punitive damages, a plaintiff will need to show by clear and convincing evidence that a defendant is liable for abuse or neglect, and its acts or omissions were committed with oppression, fraud, recklessness, or malice.
+To recover punitive damages, a plaintiff's attorney will need to show by clear and convincing evidence that a defendant is liable for abuse or neglect, and its acts or omissions were committed with oppression, fraud, recklessness, or malice.
 The focus of punitive damages is on the defendant's wrongdoing rather than the plaintiff's injuries, and the amount of a punitive damages award depends on both the defendant's economic status and the egregiousness of the defendant's conduct.
 Generally, large companies are required to pay greater punitive damages than an individual or smaller company would pay, since only a higher sum will adequately punish the larger company.

 When a nursing home employee commits sexual abuse against a resident, the nursing home can be held liable for the employee's abuse by proving:

 The nursing home knew that the employee was not fit to serve but employed him or her with a conscious disregard for the residents' health and safety; The employer was personally guilty of oppression, malice, or fraud; or The nursing home ratified or allowed the sexual abuse.